Staneering/hngx-stage3-telexdialogflowchatbot-monitoring/README.md

 - **URL**: `/chatbot-monitoring`
 - **Method**: `POST`
 - **Description**: Sends a message to the chatbot and monitors its response.
+The response and performance data are sent to the Telex channel.
 - **Request Body**:
   ```json
   {